How To Use Bill Pay

 An electronic payment will automatically be selected for payees that have the ability to accept it.
 Many smaller companies and individuals do not have the ability to accept electronic Bill Pay payments, so those payments are sent as a paper check.
 If Bill Pay later finds the Payee's electronic payment information, it will automatically switch the Payee to receive electronic payments.
 You will receive a courtesy email letting you know that the payment type has changed for the Payee.
 No action is required on your part.

 Will My Payment Arrive On Time?

-As long as you schedule the Bill Pay payment date on or before the actual payment due date, your payment should arrive on time.
+As long as you select a payment delivery date that is on or before the actual payment due date, your payment should arrive on time.
 If payment is sent as a paper check, Bill Pay will automatically send the payment ahead of time to allow for mail transit time.
-How early a payment is mailed depends on the recipient's address.
 For paper check payments, Bill Pay will not allow you to select a payment date that is before a paper check could arrive (for example, you cannot select a paper check for the same day you set up a payment).
 If you suspect a payment arrived late due to a processing or postal error, please contact Member Service.

 What If My Payee Changed Their Name?

 If your Bill Pay recipient is a large company, they will often update their name with the Bill Pay service and it will change automatically.
 You will receive an email notification from Bill Pay when this type of change occurs.